SCECcode/splinefit/docs/README.md

 coordinate axes.

 ### Quadrilateral fit
+**WARNING:** This step is not working correctly.
+It must either be improved or removed.

 The purpose behind this step is to obtain a better fit by reshaping the bounding box into quadrilateral.
 This quadrilateral can then be used to identify corner points by picking the boundary points that lie closest to the vertices of the